 - Creating new reports and presentations:

-- This project will generate map sets and spatial data packages for surficial geology and derivative mapping along with new and updated till geochemical and mineralogical data packages.
+- This project is generating map sets and spatial data packages for surficial geology and derivative mapping along with new and updated till geochemical and mineralogical data packages.

 - Training junior mappers and samplers:

-The maps, reports and database of till geochemical and mineralogical concentrations from this project will provide a better understanding of the geology and mineral potential of BC’s Central Interior.
+The maps, reports and database of till geochemical and mineralogical concentrations from this project will provide a better understanding of the geology and mineral potential of BC’s North Central and South Central regions where much of the bedrock is obscured by thick drift.
 This will help to inform decisions relating to mineral exploration and to attract new investment to the area.

 This project covers around 9,000 km2 of BC’s North Central and South Central regions in areas around Fort St James, Mackenzie, Prince George, Quesnel, Vanderhoof and Williams Lake.